websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/configuring-product-visibility-using-account-groups.md

 1. One or more [Account Group](../../../account-management/creating-a-new-account-group.md) has been created.
 1. Products have been added to a catalog.

-## Configuring Product Filter Channels
+## Configuring a Product's Filter

-To configure a product to be available in a specific channel, follow these steps:
+To configure a product to be visible for a specific Account Group, follow these steps:

 1. Navigate to the _Control Panel_ → _Commerce_ → _Products_.
 1. Click on a product.